JamieMagee/jamiemagee.co.uk/content/blog/maintaining-aur-packages-with-renovate.md

 ## Publishing to the AUR

 Each AUR package is its own Git repository.
-So to update a package in the AUR, all I need to do to is to push a new commit with the updated `PKGBUILD` and `.SRCINFO`.
-Thankfully, [KSXGitHub](https://github.com/KSXGitHub) has created the [github-actions-deploy-aur](https://github.com/KSXGitHub/github-actions-deploy-aur) GitHub Action to streamline the whole process.
+So to update a package in the AUR, I only need to push a new commit with the updated `PKGBUILD` and `.SRCINFO`.
+Thankfully, [KSXGitHub](https://github.com/KSXGitHub) created the [github-actions-deploy-aur](https://github.com/KSXGitHub/github-actions-deploy-aur) GitHub Action to streamline the whole process.

 If I create a new GitHub Actions workflow to publish to the AUR, I can reuse the first two steps from my previous workflow to check out the repository and find the updated package.
 Then all I need to do is to use the [github-actions-deploy-aur](https://github.com/KSXGitHub/github-actions-deploy-aur) GitHub Action: